rh2810/Duplicate_File/README.md

 - Compile the program inside of the directory that you saved the duplicate.c file:

-  - In a terminal, type: "gcc -Wall -o duplicate duplicate.c
+  - In a terminal, type: "gcc -Wall -o duplicate duplicate.c"